 The remote unit date and time is set by using this option.
 Do one of the following:

-- Press U to update the HRU to the same date and time set for the HLU-319 List 5E. - Press ENTER.
-(The date and time are not updated.)
+- Press U to update the HRU to the same date and time set for the HLU-319. - Press ENTER.
+(The time and date are not updated.)

 System Settings Screen